 High visibility guardrails enhance pedestrian visibility in two ways.
-A rectangular window within the top section of the guardrail panel improves the visibility and help drivers to see children and pushchairs easily.
-Visi-rails within the panel are placed in a staggered manner to improve the visibility in skewed angle.
+A rectangular window within the top section of the guardrail panel improves visibility and helps drivers to see children and pushchairs easily.
+Visi-rails within the panel are placed in a staggered manner to improve visibility at a skewed angle.

-Decorative type guardrails are generally proposed on high streets or urban realm locations to complement the surrounding ambience.
-The principal objective of those guardrails stays the same but the aesthetic appeal and associated accessories make them a bit expensive than standard guardrails.
+Decorative-type guardrails are generally proposed on high streets or urban realm locations to complement the surrounding ambience.
+The principal objective of those guardrails stays the same but the aesthetic appeal and associated accessories make them a bit more expensive than standard guardrails.

-Local Councils or maintenance authorities would not prefer these type guardrails in all locations due to its ongoing regular maintenance cost.
+Local Councils or maintenance authorities would not prefer these types of guardrails in all locations due to their ongoing regular maintenance cost.
 But they are placed in unique locations when it is highly recommended and suits the local environment.

 Following are the key components of a guardrail: